William Pinckney

-William Pinckney (April 27, 1915 – July 21, 1976) was a United States Navy sailor who was the second Black American to be awarded the Navy Cross, the second-highest decoration for valor in combat after the Medal of Honor.
+William Pinckney (April 27, 1915 – July 21, 1976) was a United States Navy sailor who was the second African American to be awarded the Navy Cross, the second-highest decoration for valor in combat after the Medal of Honor.
 Pinckney received the medal for saving the life of a fellow crew member on board the USS Enterprise (CV-6) during the Battle of the Santa Cruz Islands.
 The Arleigh Burke-class destroyer USS Pinckney (DDG 91) is named in his honor.

 Early life

 Pinckney was born in Dale, South Carolina, on April 27, 1915, to Renty and Jenny Pinckney.
 His father worked as a carpenter on shrimp boats while his mother died when he was eight years old.
 Pinckney attended school through the seventh grade then worked as a carpenter on shrimp boats before he joined the Navy.

 Naval career

 Pinckney enlisted on August 3, 1938, and attended boot camp at Great Lakes, Illinois.
 He then reported to the aircraft carrier USS Enterprise (CV-6) as a cook.
 At the time, cook was one of the few ratings open in the U.S. Navy to Black sailors.

 While serving on the Enterprise, Pinckney took part in a number of battles including the Doolittle Raid, the Battle of Midway, and the Battle of the Eastern Solomons, where the carrier suffered three direct bomb hits that killed 74 sailors and wounded 95.

 After repairs at Pearl Harbor, the Enterprise took part in the Battle of the Santa Cruz Islands in October 1942.
 On October 26, the ship was struck by two 250 kg bombs that killed 44 men and wounded 75.
 Pinckney's battle station was an ammunition handling room on the ship; when one of bombs penetrated the flight deck; the explosion knocked Pinckney unconscious and killed four of the other five sailors in the compartment with him.

 When Pinckney regained consciousness, he discovered the compartments around him wrecked completely.
 He made his way through the burning wreckage to an open hangar deck hatch, where he found the only other surviving sailor, Gunner's Mate James Bagwell.
 The other sailor could not get up through the hatch and fell unconscious, so Pinckney pulled Bagwell over his shoulder and started climbing the ladder.
 During his first attempt, an electrical cable shocked Pinckney and he was thrown back and knocked unconscious again.
 When he regained consciousness, he grabbed Bagwell again and carried him through the hatch to safety.
 Pinckney then returned down the hatch to search for more survivors.

 Pinckney received treatment in Hawaii for shrapnel wounds and third-degree burns before he spent the next four years at Naval Base San Diego.
 He left the Navy on June 30, 1946, as a Cook First Class.

 Pinckney was one of only four African Americans to receive the Navy Cross during World War II.